European Space Operations Centre: History

 The European Space Operations Centre was formally inaugurated in Darmstadt, Germany, on 8 September 1967 by the then-Minister of Research of the Federal Republic of Germany, Gerhard Stoltenberg.
 Its role was to provide satellite control for the European Space Research Organisation (ESRO), which is today known as its successor organisation, the European Space Agency (ESA).

 The 90-person ESOC facility was, as it is today, located on the west side of Darmstadt; it employed the staff and resources previously allocated to the European Space Data Centre (ESDAC), which had been established in 1963 to conduct orbit calculations.
 These were augmented by mission control staff transferred from ESTEC to operate satellites and manage the ESTRACK tracking station network.

 Within just eight months, ESOC, as part of ESRO, was already operating its first mission, ESRO-2B, a scientific research satellite and the first of many operated from ESOC for ESRO, and later ESA.

 By July 2012, ESOC had operated over 56 missions spanning science, Earth observation, orbiting observatories, meteorology and space physics.

+In 2024 ESA announced a new satellite control center at ESOC.
+Designed to support multiple launch operations at once and with power redundancy that will provide 99% uptime, the control center will be designed with the future in mind.

 Location and expansion

 ESOC is located on the west side of the city of Darmstadt, some 500 m from the main train station, at Robert-Bosch-Straße 5.
 In 2011, ESA announced the first phase of the ESOC II modernisation and expansion project valued at €60 million.
-The new construction will be located across Robert-Bosch-Straße, opposite the current centre.
+The new construction is located across Robert-Bosch-Straße, opposite the current centre.